antellgc/HIV-Tat-Neuro/README.md

 # HIV-Tat-Neuro

 Ph.D.
 Thesis Research.
-Sequence analysis of HIV-1 and statistical modeling of neurocognitive impairment.
+Sequence analysis of HIV-1 Tat and machine learning classification of neurocognitive impairment.
+Subset of the analyses included, pending publication.

 ### Chapter 4: Identification of Subtype B Tat variants that associate with HIV cognitive impairment